-Lenders base initial loan approvals on the stated value of the home on the mortgage application.
-If you are buying a new home, the lender initially assumes that the sale price represents the property's fair market value.
-However, instead of taking your word for it, the lender orders a full home appraisal.
-A licensed inspector values the home based either on the cost of replacing it or comparing it with similar homes that have recently sold.
+During the inspection part of the loan underwriting process, a licensed inspector values the home based either on the cost of replacing it or comparing it with similar homes that have recently sold.
 A low appraisal could kill the deal unless the seller agrees to drop the price.
-The appraisal normally occurs a week or two after you receive the "approval."
+Once the loan is approved, the appraisal normally occurs a week or two later.
 The underwriter can change the status from approved to declined based upon the appraisal.

 After the loan is approved, the lender pays a title company to scour the court records and ensure that there are no unpaid liens on the house.
-In many instances the title company does not complete its report until a few days before the loan closing.
+In many instances, the title company does not complete its report until a few days before the loan closing.
 An unpaid tax lien or mortgage could derail the whole loan process.
 If no liens are found, the lender acquires a title insurance policy from the title company.
 This means the title company must compensate you and the lender if title issues emerge further down the line.

 As for the nature of these checks, it can vary based on each lender's underwriting process.
 Some do this twice, once at the time of application and again just before the loan closes.
 A lender may check to see if you are still employed on the day of the loan closing.
 Additionally, the lender can check your credit report for a second time if the mortgage process lasts longer than 45 days.
+For this reason, it's important to delay celebrating once the loan is approved.
 Deteriorating credit scores and job losses can cause the lender to cancel the loan even on the day of closing.

-If the appraisal, title search and the other verification processes go to plan the lender instructs a third party such as a title company or attorney to arrange the loan closing.
+The final stop on the loan underwriting timeline is closing.
+If the appraisal, title search and the other verification processes go to plan, the lender instructs a third party such as a title company or attorney to arrange the loan closing.
 The closer prepares the HUD1 statement that details all of the loan costs that are paid by you, the lender and the seller.
 These include the funds you must pay into escrow such as your homeowners insurance premium and property taxes.